ncomputers/neo/docs/EXPORTS.md

 # Exports

 Big export endpoints support cursor-based pagination so interrupted downloads can resume.
-Each request is capped at **100 000 rows**; when the cap is hit the response includes an `X-Row-Limit` header and a `Next-Cursor` value to continue from.
+Each request is capped at **100 000 rows**.
+When the cap is hit the CSV ends with a `cap hit` row and the response includes `X-Row-Limit` and `Next-Cursor` headers to continue from.

-Each request caps output to **100k rows**; if hit, the `X-Export-Hint` header advises clients to refine the range and resume with the provided cursor.

 Export downloads are provided via tenant-scoped, signed URLs to ensure isolation.